we-data-ch/blog/content/post/2023-06-26-let-s-contribute/index.md

 blogdown::serve_site()
 ```

-This will start a local server and open a preview of your blog post in Rstudio viewr pane (or your browser).
+This will start a local server and open a preview of the entire blog in the viewer pane on RStudio.
+You can easily access your own post from there.
 To stop the server, just run:

 ```r
 blogdown::stop_server()
 ```

-This option has the advantage of being dynamic in the sense that when it is activated, you can modify your position and see the changes take place automatically on the screen.
+`blogdown::serve_site()` has the advantage of being dynamic in the sense that when it is activated, you can modify your blog post on RStudio and see the changes take place automatically on the screen.
+You could also use it from the start (before running any code).

 **Please note, however, that the server will not launch if there is an error in your code.**

 #### Step 7: Commit and Push to the Repository

-Once you're satisfied with your article, it's time to share it with the world!
+Once you're satisfied with your article, it is time to share it with the world!
 First, you need to save your changes.
-In the RStudio `Git` pane, stage your changes, then commit with a meaningful message (you can also see it on GitHub desktop).
+In the RStudio `Git` pane, stage your changes, then commit with a meaningful message or you can also do the same on [GitHub desktop](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/committing-and-reviewing-changes-to-your-project-in-github-desktop).

 Next, push your changes: